Animation: Fair

 Thoughts: >

-Perfect Blue is a title that manages to capture all the creepiness of being stalked, a human story of dreading failure, and happening upon a point in history where the Internet was just getting started.
-This film manages to bring the three together and form a surreal juncture that is true to the style Alfred Hitchcock would have used.
+Perfect Blue captures the creepiness of being stalked, a human story of dreading failure, and happening upon a point in history where the Internet was just getting started.
+This film brings the three together to form a surreal juncture true to the style Alfred Hitchcock would have used.

 Mima brings a lot of this together.
-As a pop idol, she had basically spent her life building a career with the other girls of Cham, but decides to forsake that path and become an actress.
-Changing direction like that in life would be hard on anyone, but the pressure of former fans intensifies this greatly.
+As a pop idol, she built a career with two other girls in Cham, but decides to go it alone and become an actress.
+Such a change in direction in life would be hard on anyone, but the pressure of former fans intensifies this greatly.
 Aside from this Cham suddenly becomes more successful without her, and her career seems doomed from the start.
 Not even getting into the stalking part of it, her sense of despair over her situation is quite compelling.

 The stalker is what this is really about though, but not just the sort that keeps sending you scary pictures of David Hasselhoff in a thong, this is an obsessed fan who knows the image of Mima better than she does.
 A quaint aspect of this, is Mima getting introduced to the Internet, and finding that people make web pages about all sorts of things: including her.
 During the late 90s this really was a new concept.
 What is disturbing is that she finds someone keeping a diary of her online, and knows her every move.
 If the level of self doubt about her choices wasn't enough, this Internet based persona of herself pushes her even father.
-Few titles manage to ingrain a character with the story the way this one does, and it's great.
+Few titles have the focus to create a character in movie time constraints with the clarity of Mina the way this one does.
+Truly great stuff.

-When Perfect Blue came out, there was a truckload of hype about it, but this one does indeed live up to its hype.
-The eerie story gets only more and more gripping as it goes on, and with flawless execution is often dream like.
+When Perfect Blue came out, there was plenty of hype, which this one lives up to.
+The eerie story only gets more gripping as it goes on, and with flawless often dream like execution.
 Suspense at its best.
 A good watch if you want something on the chilling side.
 Has a reasonably happy ending.

 Screen Caps: >